Clinical Alternative Relationship Plans (ARP)

 • The sessional model primarily applies to small, specialized programs and services, and is intended for part-time physicians working up to an equivalent of 2 days per week on average over one fiscal year.

-Email us at [email protected] for inquiries regarding:
+Email [email protected] for inquiries regarding:

 • Sessional Clinical ARP hourly rates

-Blended Capitation model
+• Blended Capitation Model

 Clinical ARP Framework

-The Clinical ARP framework supports transparency, equity, and consistency across all Clinical ARPs.
+The Clinical ARP framework supports transparency, equity and consistency across all Clinical ARPs.

-A Clinical ARP is governed by:
+A Clinical ARP is governed by the:

 The program parameters and conditions of payment make up the Clinical ARP framework.
 The Clinical ARP Framework Explained companion document explains the concepts of Clinical ARPs in plain language.